rejeep/rejeep.github.com/_posts/2010-10-20-enclose-and-wrap-region.markdown

 Enclose mode was built from scratch, with inspiration taken from TextMate.
 Enclose keeps a hash with keys that will enclose.
-Pressing any of those keys will insert that key and it's right buddy, and place the cursor in between.
+Pressing any of those keys will insert that key and its right buddy, and place the cursor in between.

 When cursor is in focus (not moved since inserting punctuations),